ciaralynch72/CI-Project-1/README.md

 - #### Footer
 The footer code is heavily inspired by the Love Running Project that was completed prior to starting the project.

+- #### README.md
+I learned alot about how to approach my README file from past projects of Code Institute student which helped me navigate this huge learning curve.
+Kudos to those who have shared past projects.

 - #### Slack
 Code Institute's slack channel was a huge help in helping with problems and to give a sense of what was expected for projects.
 Support from fellow students was greatly appreciated.